Bayesian Calibrated Click-Through Auction: Click-Through Auctions in Symmetric Environments

-Proposition \ref{theroemboudningapproximation} is of independent interest.
-If an estimate for the bidder's value distribution is available, the seller then can construct a signaling scheme as in Section \ref{sectionsconstructingsignalingscheme} that has an approximation guarantee indicated by Proposition \ref{theroemboudningapproximation}.
-Note that Proposition \ref{theroemboudningapproximation} only requires a convex $x(l)$.
-In some cases, it may be difficult to write down the explicit formula of $x(l)$ and verify its convexity.
+Proposition \ref{theroemboudningapproximation} may be of independent interest.
+If an estimate for the bidders' value distribution is available, the seller then can construct a signaling scheme as in Section \ref{sectionsconstructingsignalingscheme} that has an approximation guarantee indicated by Proposition \ref{theroemboudningapproximation}.
+Note that Proposition \ref{theroemboudningapproximation} only requires $x(l)$ to be convex. {This condition applies to various classic distributions, e.g., (1) the uniform distribution admits a $0.995$-approximation, (2) the exponential distribution can have the exact optimal mechanism, (3) the standard Weibull distribution (truncated on $[0, 1]$) with parameter $\gamma \ge 2$ (specifically we let $\gamma= 10$) admits approximation ratio $\approx 0.75$.} In some cases, it may be difficult to write down the explicit formula of $x(l)$ and verify its convexity.
 We find it relatively easy to compute $l(x)$, the inverse of $x(l)$.
 Hence, to verify the convexity of $x(l)$, we only need to verify the concavity of $l(x)$.
 An example of this idea is in Appendix \ref{example_examplecomputexlandinitialnumber}.

 Before presenting the proof of Proposition \ref{theroemboudningapproximation}, we show some properties for convex $x(l)$.

 \begin{observation} The function $x = x(l)^k$, for any integer $k >1$ and $l \in [0, 1]$, intersects with line $x = l$ at most twice: one point intersecting is $(1, 1)$, and the other one (if exists) is $(l[k], l[k])$ (called intersection point as in Definition \ref{definitioninitiaointersection}).
 Furthermore, when $k > K_0$ increases, $l[k]$ decreases and $\lim_{k\to \infty} l[k] = 0$. \end{observation}